IMC-UAS-Krems/2024-DBST2UE-Public/README.md

 - CourseID → FacName
 - FacName → FacPhone

-Check if they holds in the above table.
+Check if they hold in the above table.

 #### Task 1.3